Get the help you need when facing a domestic violence charge (CDV) in South Carolina.

 Domestic violence cases can be complex.
-And with your freedom on the line, you need a CDV attorney with the experience to cut through domestic conflicts and accusations in order to get to the best possible resolution.
+And with your freedom on the line, you need a domestic violence attorney with the experience to cut through domestic conflicts and accusations in order to get to the best possible resolution.

-People just like you turn to Kent when they want to …
+People turn to Kent when they want to …

 - Minimize punishments like fines and jail time

 - Get their family lives back on track